To Home Page

 Choosing your remote & receiver

-See "Supported Hardware" on the LIRC homepage.
+See the section "Supported Hardware" on the LIRC homepage.

 Mouse & keyboard